-- a) What art and design techniques, equipment and IT have you used in your previous work?
-Why have you chosen these? - b) What motivates you to being creative and working hard? - c) Tell us about yourself and your experiences in visual art and design. - d) Choose a piece of work by an artist or designer and describe what you think is effective about it.
+- a) What art and design techniques or equipment have you used?
+Why have you chosen these? - b) What ICT programmes or online applications have you used and how?
+Give examples of how this has developed your art and design work. - c) Tell us about yourself and your experiences in visual art and design.
+Which artists have inspired you and why? - d) Choose a piece of art and design work and describe what you think is effective about it.